SherryLuXM/STA303-Final-Project/README.md

 * Use R Markdown: https://bookdown.org/yihui/rmarkdown/

 ## Current Status
-* Datasets are consolidated.
+* Datasets are consolidated at full.Rds.
 Move on to data description and modeling.

 # see original_instructions file for the report template!